awsker/EldenBingo/README.md

 * F - Fit all players in view
 * 1-9 - Follow a specific player

-## Randomized classes display
+## Class choice display
-If you enable the setting "Show random classes in map", the randomized classes will be displayed in the Map Window when the match starts.
+If you enable the setting "Show random classes in map", the available starting classes will be displayed in the Map Window when the match starts.
 This is useful if you're a streamer and want your viewers to be able to see the selection themselves.
 Just set up a scene in your streaming software that captures the map window (as a Game capture) and you're good to go.
 Clicking left mouse, pressing Space or Escape will close the classes display.
 ![random classes](https://github.com/awsker/EldenBingo/assets/604653/562f384c-231e-42fd-8234-9715887b377d)